User37som/libbitcoin/bx-fetch-balance.md

-Get the balance in satoshi of a Bitcoin address.
+Get the balance in satoshi of a payment address.
 ```sh
 $ bx fetch-balance --help
 ```